SEO · Local Business · April 5, 2026

 Build real relationships in your local community and let those relationships generate natural backlinks, mentions, and reviews.
 Sponsor a minor league team, participate in a neighbourhood festival, partner with a complementary local business.
 These are not just marketing tactics - they are the signals Google uses to determine that your business is a real, trusted part of the community.

-Need help recovering from the March 2026 core update?
-We audit local SEO, fix technical issues, and build content strategies specifically for Vancouver businesses.
-No templates, no guesswork — just results.
+Need help reviewing traffic after the March 2026 core update?
+We audit local SEO, technical issues, content gaps, and inquiry paths for Vancouver and Richmond businesses.